Check out these homes for sale in Columbus now - NewsBreak

 Here are a selection of listings from our classifieds:

-!!BACK ON MARKET!!
-Buyers got cold feet!
-Great opportunity or investment with amazing location in Olentangy SD (Berlin HS, Berkshire MS & Johnnycakes Elem) This Charming & Cozy Cape Cod in Old Cheshire has an excellent location and is full of updated amenities.
-Master bed on main, 2 bedrooms up with a new updated Jack & Jill Bath.
-Remodeled kitchen with all appliances, maple cabinets, and ceramic tile floor.
-Great room with fireplace.
-First floor laundry.
-Wonderful large backyard with patio, fire pit & storage shed.
-New HVAC.
-New LVP flooring, bathrooms, paint & carpet.
-Alum Creek across the street and pizza, Ice Cream, Cheshire Market...
-A great place to call home in the Olentangy School District! *Outbuilding does not belong to this propert
+Well designed 3 Bedroom, 3 Bath ranch condo, in picturesque setting, across from a sparkling pond with lush landscaping.
+Open floor plan includes an expansive Great Room with wood flooring, gas fireplace & large arched window.
+Vaulted ceilings in most rooms.
+Dining Area & well designed Kitchen with abundant cabinets, granite counters & stainless steel appliances.
+Laundry Rm with closet, mechanicals & door to the Garage.
+Large Owner's Suite has a private Bath with double sinks & shower, walk-in closet.
+2nd BR & ensuite Full Bath & door to the Patio.
+Third Bedroom with adjacent Full Bath.
+Wonderful Sun Room with 2 walls of windows.
+2-car Garage has finished interior & attic storage.
+Excellent location, close to Tuttle Mall, I-270 & more!
+Everything is ready for you to move in & enjoy.

-For open house information, contact Merilee R Luka, Keller Williams Excel Realty at 614-392-5000
+For open house information, contact Muhammad Z Arifeen, Keller Williams Capital Partners at 614-888-1000

 Comments / 0